Kamefrede/rpsideas/README.md

-# psitestaddon
+# Random PSIdeas
 An attempt at a PSI addon
 1.12

 Features
 ============
-* Trick: Conjure Block Direction
+* Trick: Conjure Block Direction (Conjures a block with a direction that the user chooses)
+* Trick: Conjure Ethereal Block
-* Trick: Eidos Suspend
+* Trick: Conjure Ethereal Block Sequence
+* Selector: Nearby Players

 Unfeatures
 ============
-* No proper localized names
-* No proper textures
-* Eidos Suspend is still WIP
+* None for now